Online English learning Courses

 knock-down-and-drag-out; knockdown-dragout (extremely violent)

-cockamamie; cockamamy; goofy; sappy; silly; wacky; whacky; zany (ludicrous, foolish)
+goofy; silly; wacky; whacky; zany (ludicrous, foolish)

 boiling (extremely)